wp-plugins/postman-smtp/readme.txt

 = I have a custom domain and sometimes emails disappear or end up as spam =

+To avoid being flagged as spam, you need to prove your email isn't forged.
+On a custom domain, its up to YOU to set that up:
-You probably need to add an [SPF record](http://www.openspf.org/Introduction) to your DNS zone file.
-The SPF is specific to your email provider, for example [Google](https://support.google.com/a/answer/178723?hl=en).
+* add an [SPF record](http://www.openspf.org/Introduction) to your DNS zone file.
+The SPF is specific to your email provider, for example [Google](https://support.google.com/a/answer/33786)
+* add a DKIM record to your DNS zone file and upload your Domain Key (a digital signature) to, for example [Google]((https://support.google.com/a/answer/174124?hl=en))

 = Sometimes sending mail fails =